Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: CLT for Controlled Markov Chains

 \section{CLT for Controlled Markov Chains}

 In this section, we establish CLTs for count-based empirical estimates of transition probabilities in CMCs.
 We begin with the ``properly scaled" CLT, which characterizes the asymptotic distribution of transition estimates under state-action pair-specific normalization, and provide a sketch of its proof, highlighting a new sampling construction that generalizes the classical approach of \citet{billingsley1961statistical}.
-We then introduce an auxiliary, improperly scaled CLT that serves as a convenient normalization for aggregate functionals of the transition matrix, followed by a discussion of regimes where no CLT exists.
+We then introduce an auxiliary, $\sqrt{n}$-scaled CLT that serves as the basis for the CLTs of value, Q-, and advantage functions in Section~\ref{sec:RL}, followed by a discussion of regimes where no CLT exists.
 The section concludes with a goodness-of-fit test that illustrates the practical implications of the established asymptotic results.